 Targeting Muscles with Varying Positions

-Making adjustments to your position can help with engaging different muscle groups and building muscle in various parts of your legs.
+Making adjustments to your riding position can help with engaging different muscle groups and building muscle in various parts of your legs.
 Hovers, for example, can help to specifically build quadriceps.
 With hovers, you pedal in a seated position while holding your bottom about an inch above the seat.
 In order to maintain this position, your quads must support most of your body weight while also working against the resistance of the bicycle.

-Whether you use resistance training or sprint training, you should utilize interval training to achieve the best results.
+Whether you use resistance training or sprint training, you should utilize interval training on your exercise bike to achieve the best results.
 This involves engaging in either sprints or resistance training for a short period of time before pedaling easily for a few minutes and then repeating the cycle throughout your workout routine.
 For the best results, most experts also suggest incorporating hovers into the interval training routine.
 It is also important to do muscle training on non-consecutive days so your muscles have the opportunity to recover and to build new muscle tissue between workout sessions.